9 Best Short Treks in Nepal for Beginners

 Day 05: Trek from Badal Danda to Siding (4 hrs) and Drive to Pokhara

-The best time for Mardi Himal short trek is from September to December and March to May.
-There is no snow on the trail in autumn.
+The best time for the Mardi Himal Short Trek is from September to December and March to May.
+There is no snow on the trail in the autumn.
 The winter snow covers the hiking path and makes it slippery.
 The summer season brings lots of rain and poor visibility.
 So, you might not see mountains during this season.

 Jomsom Muktinath Trekking